-The OPA2652 is a dual, low-power, wideband voltage feedback operational amplifier.
+The OPA2652 is a dual low power, wideband voltage feedback operational amplifier.
 Each channel is internally compensated to provide unity gain stability.
-The OPA2652 voltage feedback architecture features true differential and fully symmetrical inputs.
-This architecture minimizes offset errors, making the OPA2652 well-suited for implementing filter and instrumentation designs.
-As a dual operational amplifier, OPA2652 is an ideal choice for designs that require multiple channels where reduction of board space, power dissipation and cost are critical.
-Its AC performance is optimized to provide a gain bandwidth product of 200MHz and a fast rise time of 2.0ns, which is an important consideration in high-speed data conversion applications.
+The OPA2652's voltage feedback architecture features true differential and fully symmetrical inputs.
+This minimizes offset errors, making the OPA2652 well suited for implementing filter and instrumentation designs.
+As a dual operational amplifier, OPA2652 is an ideal choice for designs requiring multiple channels where reduction of board space, power dissipation and cost are critical.
+Its AC performance is optimized to provide a gain bandwidth product of 200MHz and a fast rise time of 2.0ns, which is an important consideration in high speed data conversion applications.
 The low DC input offset of ± 1.5 mV and drift of $\pm 5\mu$ V/°C support high accuracy requirements.
-In applications requiring a higher slew rate and wider bandwidth, such as video and high bit rate digital communications, consider the dual current feedback OPA2694, or the OPA2691.
+In applications requiring a higher slew rate and wider bandwidth, such as video and high bit rate digital communications, consider the dual current feedback OPA2658, or OPA2681.

-Figure 28 shows the DC-coupled, gain of +2, dual power-supply circuit configuration used as the basis of the \pm 5V specifications and typical characteristics.
-This configuration is for one channel.
+Figure 1 shows the DC-coupled, gain of +2, dual power supply circuit configuration used as the basis of the $\pm 5V$ Specifications and Typical Performance Curves.
+This is for one channel.
 The other channel is connected similarly.
-For test purposes, the input impedance is set to 50 Ω with a resistor to ground and the output impedance is set to 50 Ω with a series output resistor.
+For test purposes, the input impedance is set to 50Ω with a resistor to ground and the output impedance is set to 50Ω with a series output resistor.
+Voltage swings reported in the specifications are taken directly at the input and output pins, while output powers (dBm) are at the matched 50Ω load.
+For the circuit of Figure 1, the total effective load will be 100Ω || 804Ω .
+Two optional components are included in Figure 1.

-Figure 28.
-DC-Coupled, G = +2, Bipolar Supply, Specification and Test Circuit
+FIGURE 1.
+DC-Coupled, G = +2, Bipolar Supply, Specification and Test Circuit.